-The President of the Cary firm is T. Ronald Brown.
+The President of the firm is T. Ronald Brown.
 He has 30 years experience in the provision of market studies for subsidized and unsubsidized apartment developments and for-sale housing.
 Over the last two decades or so, Mr. Brown has produced more than 2,500 studies in at least 20 states, predominantly in the Southeast.
+The company was established in Cary and relocated to Asheville, North Carolina in 2018.